nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Exploratory Data Analysis
 ## Data Cleaning
 - Missing values are imputed.
+These were missing values for monthly charges for new customers (on their first month).
+Therefore, this will not cause data leakage when done before splitting the data later.
 - Duplicates and unreasonable values are checked for.
 - Data types are changed to appropriate formats for manipulation and modeling.
 - Extra whitespace is removed from categorical variables.